r1cebank/yaas/README.md

 You might have seen, the transformation files are stored according to their mimetype.
 For example, the `text/javascript` mimetype will be stored under `./src/transform/text/javascript/transform.js`

 **Note:** For any transformation you define, make sure it returns a **Promise** and resolve the transformed file path.

+## Who am I?

+I am Siyuan Gao, a Mobile application developer, full-stack developer, designer from Vancouver, BC.
+I creates projects all the time for fun, or just because I want to bring a tool to life.
+To contact me, please email me at: `siyuangao at gmail d0t c0m`

+## Todo list

+0. Make the project more stuctured, (no more big source files)
+1. Make adding transformation easier
+2. Allow user to config authentication
+3. HTTPS support
+4. Better manage disk space
+5. More Mocha tests (**sorry, need to write more tests)

+***
+If you want to help out, feel free to fork and send me a pull request.

 ## Copyright